matsengrp/phippery/README.md

-`phippery` is a set of tools which will organize the data using the powerful `xarray` package to tie together important metadata, replicates, and samples all in one dataset to be easily queried.
+`phippery` is a set of tools which will organize the data using the powerful `xarray` package to tie together important metadata, replicates, and samples all in one dataset to be easily queried. with a common datastrucure, we can then compile set of tools which all take the same input to produce results.
+This is what wew hope to accomplish here.

 ## How do I install it?